-British couple die within hours of each other while on dream holiday in Egypt
+Thomas Cook removing all customers from Egypt hotel where British couple died within hours of each other

 -

-British couple die within hours of each other while on dream holiday in Egypt
+Thomas Cook removing all customers from Egypt hotel where British couple died within hours of each other

-A British couple have died within hours of each other while on a holiday of a lifetime in Egypt.
+Thomas Cook are removing all customers from a hotel in Egypt where a British couple died within hours of each other while on the holiday of a lifetime.

-John and Susan Cooper from Burnley, Lancashire, died while staying at the Steigenberger Aqua Magic hotel in the Red Sea resort of Hurghada.
+John and Susan Cooper from Burnley, Lancashire, died while staying at the Steigenberger Aqua Magic Hotel in the Red Sea resort of Hurghada.

+The travel company said it would remove all guests as a "precautionary measure".

+Thomas Cook continued that it had "received further reports of a raised level of illness among guests", although it was not immediately clear if this was linked to the deaths of Mr and Mrs Cooper.

 Mr Cooper, 69, had a heart attack on Tuesday and was transferred to the main hospital in Hurgada where he passed away, hospital sources confirmed.